Bradford: Climate

 The absolute maximum temperature recorded was 37.9 C in July 2022.
-In an 'average' year, the warmest day should attain a temperature of 27.5 C, with a total of 6 days rising to a maximum of 25.1 C or above.
+In an 'average' year, the warmest day should attain a temperature of 27.5 C, with 6 days rising to a maximum of 25.1 C or above.

 The absolute minimum temperature recorded was -13.9 C during January 1940.
 The weather station's elevated suburban location means exceptionally low temperatures are unknown.
 Typically, 41.4 nights of the year will record an air frost.

-Rainfall averages around 870 mm per year with over 1 mm falling on 139 days.
+Rainfall averages around 870 mm per year, with over 1 mm of rain falling an average of 139 days.

 Sunshine, at little in excess of 1,250 hours per year is low, as one would expect of an inland location in Northern England located amongst upland areas.
 All averages refer to the 1981–2010 observation period.